skurtulmus/blackbubble/README.md

 ![](blackbubble.png)

-`blackbubble` uses Vim folds to create "slides", and ad-hoc syntax highlighting to make presentations stand out.
+`blackbubble` turns Vim into a simple presentation tool, using plain text files and ad-hoc syntax highlighting to make slides stand out.
-It can also use [toilet](https://github.com/cacalabs/toilet) to create larger texts and borders.
+It can also use [toilet](https://github.com/cacalabs/toilet) to create banners from text.
 [goyo.vim](https://github.com/junegunn/goyo.vim) is a great plugin that will make blackbubble presentations look much better.

-A presentation consists of a single file with the `.bbb` extension.
+A presentation consists of multiple files with the `.bbb` extension.
-Every paragraph is a slide.
-Empty lines separate paragraphs.
+Presentations should typically have their own dedicated directory.
+Every file in the directory is a slide, and presentations can be started by opening all `.bbb` files in the directory: `vim *.bbb`.

+Files will be in alphanumeric order, so it is important to name slide files accordingly.
+Numbering files is a good idea (`01.bbb`, `02.bbb`, `03.bbb`...)

-Syntax rules are saved in a `.vim` file in the same directory, which is then sourced every time the presentation file is opened.
+Syntax rules are saved in the `bbb.vim` file in the same directory, which is then sourced every time the presentation file is opened.

 ### Installation